 14. And there’s big ben that looks big but not really

-There’s no denying that London is an expensive city and quite a lot of tourists gets frightened about this fact.
-However, I actually thought that London was cheaper than Helsinki!
-The food, for instance, was far cheaper compare to the prices in Finland!
-I was pretty surprised about that.
-Anyways, yes, there’s a way to experience do this expensive city on a cheap – just follow these frugal London tips for your own good!
+There’s no denying that London is an expensive city and quite a lot of tourists get frightened about this fact.
+However, I thought that London was cheaper than Helsinki!
+The food, for instance, was far cheaper compared to the prices in Finland!
+I was pretty surprised by that.
+Anyways, yes, there’s a way to experience this expensive city on a cheap – follow these frugal London tips for your good!

 15. Somewhere in Brixton

 16. Young lads doing their thing

 London is undeniably beautiful, and I’m really sad to lose the original colored copies of these photos and can’t show you guys how lovely this city is in colors.
 However, you really can’t deny how attractive London is even in black and white, doesn’t she?
 Anyways, if you’re interested in vibrant colors, London is filled with beautiful street art graffitis, especially in Shoreditch!
 You must check it out if you happen to be in that neighborhood.

 17. Because London is so diverse, Korean food for dinner – it was good!